XCSP3: An Integrated Format for Benchmarking Combinatorial Constrained Problems: Constraints over Integer Variables

-Although that, for simplicity, the syntax and semantics in this document are given for rather strict forms, one should be aware that the format can accept very easily more sophisticated forms.
+\paragraph{Generalized Form of \gb{allDifferent} (View).} Remember that, for simplicity, the syntax and semantics in this document are given for rather strict forms, but the format can easily accept more sophisticated forms.
 This is related to the concept of view, as discussed in Section \ref{sec:views}.
-As an illustration, it is possible to use a variant of \gb{allDifferent} where integer variables are replaced by integer expressions, as in:
+Any \gb{allDifferent} constraint contains an element \xml{list}, where, instead of listing variables, one can list integer expressions: \begin{quote} \verb!<list> (intExpr wspace)2+ </list>! \end{quote} as for example in:

 \begin{boxex} \begin{xcsp} <allDifferent> add(x1,1) add(x2,2) add(x3,3) </allDifferent> \end{xcsp} \end{boxex}